boneapriltea/Graphite./readme.md

 # SleepyCloud

+Welcome to SleepyCloud Github Repository!
+Here, you can open a issue to help SleepyCloud shape its future!
 SleepyCloud is a Advanced and Smart bot that brings some great perks to your Discord Server!

 ## Adding SleepyCloud